codylynn/lot49/protocol/02_overview.md

 ![Figure 3: Node D has confirmed receipt of the data and finalizes at time T4 the previously proposed balance transfer made by node C. Nodes C and B do the same with their respective upstream nodes B and A.](../.gitbook/assets/fig3.png)

 Once the destination node confirms receipt of the data by revealing a secret, any node that receives the secret can settle their update transaction on the distributed ledger even if their channel partner disappears or becomes uncooperative.
-Nodes can observed transactions settled by other relay nodes involved with the same message delivery to learn the secret they need to settle their own channel updates.
+Nodes can observe transactions settled by other relay nodes involved with the same message delivery to learn the secret they need to settle their own channel updates.

 When a payment channel does not already exist between two nodes it must be set up and funded.
 A transaction that funds a new channel can not be confirmed locally between mesh nodes because it involves a payment that could have been committed to fund a different channel.
 These transactions must be confirmed directly by the Bitcoin network before they are relied on.